The App Store and Google Play Store Limit Consumer Freedom

 Tidal (Music Streaming)

-The App Store is Ruled by Anti-Competitive Policies
+The App Store and Google Play Store are Ruled by Anti-Competitive Policies

-Apple uses its control of the iOS operating system to favor themselves by controlling the products and features that are available to consumers.
-The company requires equipment manufacturers to limit options, forces developers to sell through its App Store, and even steals ideas from competitors.
+Apple and Google use their control over the iOS and Android operating systems to favor themselves by controlling the products and features that are available to consumers.
+The companies require equipment manufacturers to limit options, force developers to sell through their App Store and Google Play Store, and even steal ideas from competitors.